ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/fixed-asesst.md

 Each long-term Fixed Asset belongs to a depreciation group.
 These groups determine minimal depreciation periods and parameters that will be used for calculating depreciation.

-## CALCULATION OF DEPRECIATION BASIS IN FIXED ASSETS
+## Calculation of depreciation basis in fixed assets

 Due to the Czech legislation, it is necessary to calculate tax depreciations from the depreciable basis which can be different from acquisition costs.
 According to the requirements, a depreciation basis by Czech Declining-balance depreciation method for the second and following years of Fixed Asset life should be calculated by the new formula defined in the Income Tax Act.
 Changes have been made in the calculation of depreciation amount by the CZ Declining-balance depreciation method for the second and following years of Fixed Asset life by the formula stated above.
 The Tax depreciation is calculated annually and the Force No. of Days option is recommended for calculating the correct depreciation amount.

-## FIXED ASSETS DEPRECIATION HOLIDAYS
+## Fixed assets depreciation holidays

 The Fixed Asset Depreciation Holidays feature (by Income Tax Act – Law 586/1992 §26 part 8) enables user to discontinue depreciation for selected Fixed Asset and for specified periods.
 The system determines the depreciation schedule after the break period ends.
 The list of depreciation methods for which the discontinuing of depreciation has been implemented is as follows: